Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Believe me, I would if I could."
 Darcy offered an apologetic smile.

-*"Why* can’t you?"
+"*Why* can’t you?"
 Ava asked her.
 "What’s so goddamn important?!"

 Darcy smiled and shrugged.
 "I can’t even tell you *why* I can’t tell you.
 Stupid, isn’t it?"